Palpitations: Diagnosis

-Investigation of heart structure can also be important.
-The heart in most people with palpitation is completely normal in its physical structure, but occasionally abnormalities such as valve problems may be present.
-Usually, but not always, the cardiologist will be able to detect a murmur in such cases, and an ultrasound scan of the heart (echocardiogram) will often be performed to document the heart's structure.
-This is a painless test performed using sound waves and is virtually identical to the scanning done in pregnancy to look at the fetus.

 Evaluation

+Most patients who experience palpitations have harmless underlying causes.
+The main purpose of further testing is to identify individuals with higher risk of serious arrhythmia.

 A 12-lead electrocardiogram must be performed on every patient complaining of palpitations.
 The presence of a short PR interval and a delta wave (Wolff-Parkinson-White syndrome) is an indication of the existence of ventricular pre-excitation.
 Significant left ventricular hypertrophy with deep septal Q waves in I, L, and V4 through V6 may indicate hypertrophic obstructive cardiomyopathy.
 The presence of Q waves may indicate a prior myocardial infarction as the etiology of the palpitations, and a prolonged QT interval may indicate the presence of the long QT syndrome.

 Laboratory studies should be limited initially.
-Complete blood count can assess for anemia and infection.
-Serum urea, creatinine and electrolytes to assess for electrolyte imbalances and renal dysfunction.
-Thyroid function tests may demonstrate a hyperthyroid state.
+A complete blood count can assess for anemia and infection.
+Serum urea, creatinine and electrolytes assess for electrolyte imbalances and renal dysfunction.
+Thyroid function tests may reveal hyperthyroidism.

-Most patients have benign conditions as the etiology for their palpitations.
-The goal of further evaluation is to identify those patients who are at high risk for an arrhythmia.
-Recommended laboratory studies include an investigation for anemia, hyperthyroidism and electrolyte abnormalities.
-Echocardiograms are indicated for patients in whom structural heart disease is a concern.

 Further diagnostic testing is recommended for those in whom the initial diagnostic evaluation (history, physical examination, and EKG) suggest an arrhythmia, those who are at high risk for an arrhythmia, and those who remain anxious to have a specific explanation of their symptoms.
 People considered to be at high risk for an arrhythmia include those with organic heart disease or any myocardial abnormality that may lead to serious arrhythmias.
 These conditions include a scar from myocardial infarction, idiopathic dilated cardiomyopathy, clinically significant valvular regurgitant, or stenotic lesions and hypertrophic cardiomyopathies.